-There are different types of marketing attribution models: some companies assign a value to all touchpoints, some to just selected events, and some to just one.
+There are different marketing attribution models: some companies assign a value to all touchpoints, some to just selected events, and some to just one.

 The rule-based single-touch attribution model

 The rule for the first-touch attribution is simple: The first touch in a customer’s journey is the one that receives 100% of the attribution credit for the KPI event.
-This model is most often used by marketers for measuring their efforts by reaching new customers.
+Marketers most often use this model for measuring their efforts by reaching new customers.